Compiled by Gary Meyer (update November 21, 2022)

 My friend Mark sent me the White Castle Slider(R) Stuffing Recipe.

 Mr. Bean’s hilarious turkey encounter is at Christmas but we couldn’t resist adding it.

 And then there are those awkward moments.
 Here are a few of our favorites but there are a lot more at Awkward Family Photos.

 “Vintage Thanksgiving” brings up hundred of images.

-They are mostly of white families and idealized imagery of the First Nation peoples and the Pilgrims.
-Native American writer Joanne Barker wrote an excellent article,
+Images are mostly of white families and idealized imagery of the First Nation peoples and the Pilgrims.
+Native American writer Joanne Barker wrote in excellent article,

 “No Thanks: How Thanksgiving Narratives Erase the Genocide of Native Peoples.”
 She starts with the quote, “It was not all Thanksgiving dinners in those early days.”

 It’s up to us to make sure our children know the real history that’s not taught in schools.
 Olivia B. Waxman writes in Time Magazine, ” ‘I Was Teaching a Lot of Misconceptions.’
 The Way American Kids Are Learning About the ‘First Thanksgiving’ Is Changing.”
 I urge everyone to read it.

 Mildred Europa Taylor’s “Why African-Americans are still holding onto Thanksgiving” offers a valuable perspective.
 In searching for images there are many nostalgic images of Black families in stereotypical surroundings depicting poverty.
 A few I found show chefs and more recently contemporary families.